ubihazard/probook-4x30s/README.md

 The solution to this problem turns out to be quite simple: perform an EC reset (“EC” stands for “embedded controller”) and *do not boot into anything other than macOS*: no Windows, no Linux live USBs, etc.

-An EC reset is performed by disconnecting your laptop from all power sources (AC adapter and battery) and pressing and holding the power button for 30 seconds.
-Make sure to hold the button for no less than 30 seconds.
+An EC reset is performed by disconnecting your laptop from all power sources (AC adapter and battery) and pressing and holding the power button for ≈30 seconds.
+You need to hold the button long enough for capacitors to fully discharge.
 If in doubt, hold it for several seconds longer, – it won‘t hurt.

 Apparently, there‘s something low-level going on in the code that handles the platform and it messes up with EC in a way that is incompatible between operating systems.
 I.e. macOS “configures” it in its own way and this results in glitches now happening, for example, on Ubuntu, – and the other way around.